jlaguio97/jlaguio97/README.md

 - 🌱 I’m currently refining my foundational skills as a developer through data structures and algorithms, as well as taking on fun personal projects.

-- 👯 When I'm not coding, I'm probably going shopping.
+- 👯 When I'm not coding, I'm aimlessly walking around the city with a coffee in my hand.

 - 💬 Ask me about what to wear on your first date OR how to build a captivating front-end for your applications!